Table of Contents

 When is it needed?

-This test is useful for patients who are suspected to have coronary artery disease, especially those with symptoms suggestive of coronary artery disease or risk factors such as high cholesterol, high blood pressure, diabetes, or a strong family history of cardiovascular disease.
+CTCA is recommended for patients with suspected coronary artery disease, especially those with symptoms such as chest discomfort or those with risk factors including high cholesterol, hypertension, diabetes, or a strong family history of heart disease.

 5. Blood Tests for Heart Health